Prathamandy/calculator.html/README.md

 # calculator.html
-It is a calculator made by using html,css and java script created by pratham
+It is a calculator made by using html,css and java script created by Pratham Aggarwal .